mathesh-me/two-tier-architecture-aws-using-terraform/README.md

 # Two-Tier AWS Architecture using Terraform

 ## Project Description
-This project aims to create a robust higjly available web application infrastructure using a two-tier architecture on Amazon Web Services (AWS).
+This project aims to create a robust highily available web application infrastructure using a two-tier architecture on Amazon Web Services (AWS).
 The architecture comprises a web tier that handles user requests and a database tier for data storage.
 I leveraged Terraform for Infrastructure as Code (IaC) to provision and manage AWS resources efficiently.

 ## Architectural Diagram